 93. Tvrdalj Castle is located in Stari Grad, on Hvar Island.
 It was the summer home of 16th-century poet Petar Hektorovic.
 The stunning castle home is not open to visitors, but people do visit the gardens, which are known for their beauty and for the collection of ancient agricultural equipment.

 94. After The Great Wall of China, the longest fortification system in the world is The Walls of Ston in Croatia.
 It is recognized as the longest fortress system in Europe.

 95. It was Croatian lexicographer and inventor Faust Vrancic who originally came up with the concept of the wind turbine.

-97. The city of Zagreb has one of the most unique museums in all the world.
-The Museum of Broken Relationships offers the lovelorn a place to deposit their tokens of lost loves.
-Despite how sad it sounds, the museum has actually helped many individuals to deal with their losses by reminding them that they are not alone in their heartbreak.
+97. The city of Zagreb has one of the most unique museums in the world.
+The Museum of Broken Relationships offers the lovelorn a place to deposit their tokens of lost love.
+Despite how sad it sounds, the museum has actually helped many individuals deal with their losses by reminding them that they are not alone in their heartbreak.

 The museum has been so successful that a second one has been opened in Los Angeles, California, USA.

 98. Marko Marulic, a Croatian writer, is credited as the first to use the word “psychology”.
 He used it to mean “the science of the soul”.